hturner/pkg-dev-ctv/proposal.md

  - `r pkg("quickcheck")` and `r github("ropensci-review-tools/autotest")` check against randomly generated inputs and are compatible with testthat.
  - `r pkg("xpectr")` provides tools for generating expectations for testthat tests in a systematic way.

-Testing internet requests can be difficult to do it reliably.
+Testing internet requests can be difficult to do reliably.
-One can use [this book "HTTP testing in R"](https://books.ropensci.org/http-testing/) to take inspiration:
+One can use [this book "HTTP testing in R"](https://books.ropensci.org/http-testing/) to take inspiration.

  - `r pkg("vcr")` records HTTP requests and replays them during future runs.
  - `r pkg("webmockr")` stubbing (generating dummy results) and setting expectations on 'HTTP' requests.
  - `r pkg("httptest2")` works for recording and saving requests made by the httr2 package without requiring access to the remote service.
  - `r pkg("webfakes")` allows to create and launch fake apps in test files, for testing complex behaviour.

 Other packages focused on specific areas:

  - `r pkg("gdiff")` and `r pkg("vdiffr")` provide helpers for visual tests on graphical output. vdiffr integrates with testthat and provides a Shiny app to manage test cases.
  - `r pkg("shinytest2")` provides a testing framework for Shiny applications.
  - `r pkg("mcunit")` helps with unit testing MCMC methods.